Skip to main content

 Observation

-I noticed the xxd output showed exactly two distinct byte sequences (0x20 and the three-byte UTF-8 sequence E2 80 83 for em-space), which suggested treating them as a two-symbol binary alphabet and grouping every 8 symbols into a byte to recover ASCII text.
+The xxd output shows exactly two distinct byte sequences: 0x20, and the three-byte UTF-8 sequence E2 80 83 for em-space.
+Treat them as a two-symbol binary alphabet and group every 8 symbols into a byte.

 Identify the two different whitespace byte sequences.
 Assign one to bit 0 and the other to bit 1.
 Group every 8 bits into a byte and convert to ASCII.